powarvinayak/url-shortener/README.md

-# README
+# Simple URL Shortener with analytics.

 Ruby version: 2.6.3
 Database: SQLite3

-Steps to run the application in development environment:
+#### Steps to run the application in development environment:
 1. Clone the repository.
 2. Run
 ```